 Single Crochet (SC)

-Single Crochet stitch (or SC) is one of those stitches that many crocheters think of fondly as it was the stitch they learned fist and made their first project with.
+Single Crochet stitch (or SC) is one of those easy crochet stitches that many crocheters think of fondly as it was the stitch they learned first and made their first project with.

 Even though SC stitch is also on a shorter side and it takes a while to make a sizeable project with it, it offers a real feeling of success.

-When you learn how to make a single crochet, just with a chain and this beginner crochet stitch, you can make all kinds of projects: from a hat to mittens to kitchen towels to scarves to blankets!
+When you learn how to make a single crochet, just with a chain and this beginner crochet stitch, you can make all kinds of projects: from a hat to mittens to kitchen towels to scarves to a baby blanket!
 Told you crochet is a great craft for beginners!

-It can be in a row all by itself or paired up with other, taller stitches to create a wavy effect.
+It can be in a row of single crochet all by itself or paired up with other, taller stitches to create a wavy effect.

 It works well as a base for other more complex stitches like a popcorn stitch.